Portugal national cricket team

-The Portuguese national cricket team is the team that represents the country of Portugal in international cricket.
+The Portuguese national cricket team represents the country of Portugal in international cricket.
+The Portuguese Cricket Federation became an affiliate member of the International Cricket Council (ICC) in 1996 and an associate member in 2017.

 History

 Beginnings

 Cricket in Portugal dates back to the Peninsular War of 1809–1814, when English troops were encamped in Lisbon.
 A game between sides from Porto and Lisbon has been played almost every year since 1861.
 English club teams paid frequent visits; the Cryptics Cricket Club toured eight times between 1924 and 1939.
 The game was confined, however, to the expatriate community, particularly the port wine manufacturers of Porto, until events in 1974 gave Portuguese cricket an unexpected boost.

 Playing numbers increase

 The Carnation Revolution led to many Portuguese citizens returning from their former overseas province of Goa, and the subsequent independence of Mozambique brought many Portuguese citizens back, bringing cricket with them.
 Other Portuguese citizens living in Portugal's former African overseas provinces moved to Rhodesia and South Africa, where their children were absorbed into the sporting cultures of those countries, and the subsequent socio-political changes there led to them bringing their love of cricket back to Portugal.